timelsass/customizer-social-icons/readme.txt

 Customizer Social Icons aims to bring one of the most implemented features across websites into your WordPress Customizer.
 It helps to bridge the gap of not having a native Social Media Icon tool available in WordPress directly, and gives you the features you need without the overhead of a clunky non-native interface.

+You can control the style, size, and spacing of your icons to fit your website's needs hassle free inside of the WordPress Customizer.
+Any of your social media network urls found in your menus will automatically be transformed into the corresponding social media icons for you.

 Available Social Media Icons:

-Facebook
-Twitter
-LinkedIn
-Google+
-Bitbucket
-Snapchat
-Gratipay
-Reddit
-Yelp
-Vimeo
-Codepen
-Instagram
-Trello
-YouTube
-Vine
-Dribbble
-JSFiddle
-Tumblr
-SlideShare
-VK
-Dropbox
-Stack Overflow
-Steam
-Email
-Weibo
-Stack Exchange
-Xing
-Flickr
-Pinterest
-WordPress.org
-WordPress.com
-SoundCloud
-RenRen
-Foursquare
-Stack Exchange
-Github
+* Facebook
+* Twitter
+* LinkedIn
+* Google+
+* Bitbucket
+* Snapchat
+* Gratipay
+* Reddit
+* Yelp
+* Vimeo
+* Codepen
+* Instagram
+* Trello
+* YouTube
+* Vine
+* Dribbble
+* JSFiddle
+* Tumblr
+* SlideShare
+* VK
+* Dropbox
+* Stack Overflow
+* Steam
+* Email
+* Weibo
+* Stack Exchange
+* Xing
+* Flickr
+* Pinterest
+* WordPress.org
+* WordPress.com
+* SoundCloud
+* RenRen
+* Foursquare
+* Stack Exchange
+* Github

 == Installation ==